pythonph/pycon-2015/_sources/speakers.txt

 Juan Paolo Balbin
 ^^^^^^^^^^^^^^^^^

-Jolo is a software developer and somewhat a data scientist that is interested in NLP and machine learning.
+Jolo is a software developer and somewhat of a data scientist that is interested in NLP and machine learning.
 He's also the creator of TextTeaser, an open source automatic summarization algorithm.